acp29/eventer/README.md

 - Fixed bug that prevented the opening of raw text data files

+**v1.1.3** Release version (source code in two versions associated with MATLAB R2019a and 2020b versions)

+- Fixed bug that caused no dialog to appear asking whether to apply extra exclusion zone (from presets file) to all waves
+- Fixed bug introduced in recent 1.1.X version that prevented opening of model files
+- Fixed bug that prevented waitbar showing progress (relates to store-all-waves functionality)
+- Corrected tooltip for 'Apply to all waves' button on the Template tab panel
+- Minor changes and clarification in tooltips
+- Various minor changes to stream-line the process of applying presets

 ## Development roadmap

 - Reduce memory footprint of eventer